aposazhennikov/ezstream-docker/README.md

 ## Installation

-To get started with `ezstream_politics`, clone this repository and navigate into the directory:
+To get started with `ezstream`, clone this repository and navigate into the directory:

 ```
 git clone https://github.com/aposazhennikov/ezstream-docker.git